 IEU is a Union of members formed for mutual support and representation both industrially and professionally.

-The affairs of the state registered union IEU(SA) are managed by a Council of elected delegates from Branches (which are generally school-based) and an elected Executive of twelve members.
+The affairs of the state registered union IEU(SA) are managed by an elected Executive of twelve members.

 Members exercise control of the organisation through the election process, the annual general meeting and other special meetings as required.